albar965/navdatareader/README.txt

 and fs/db modules to store a full flight simulator scenery database into Sqlite, a relational database.

-It can read flight simulator databases from FSX, Prepar3D, MSFS, X-Plane 11 and the DFD format.
+It can read flight simulator databases from FSX, Prepar3D, MSFS 2020, MSFS 2024, X-Plane 11 and the Navigraph DFD format.

 Issues can be submitted at https://github.com/albar965/littlenavmap/issues .